byte-foundry/prototypo-builder/README.md

 #### 80 characters max per LOC

 After much debate, we have decided not to enforce a strict limit of 80 characters per LOC, as it doesn't necessarily result in more readable code.
 But you must be mindful of this limit and avoid exceeding it as much as possible.
 Keeping line shorts greatly improves readability when reading two files side by side on a single screen.
+However, the linter will warn when a line exceeds 90 characters.

 #### Destructuring assignment